 York.
-York Minster is the largest of English mediaeval cathedrals.
-Above ground it is all Gothic, from Early English to Perpendicular but predominantly 14th-century, and demonstrating an exceptional knowledge of the latest French Rayonnant ideas.
-It is a treasure trove of stained glass, and the polygonal chapter house is without peer.
-The city retains its mediaeval walls and an exceptional quantity of historic buildings.
+York Minster is the largest of English medieval cathedrals.
+Above ground it is all Gothic, from Early English to Perpendicular but predominantly 14th-century, demonstrating an exceptional knowledge of the latest French Rayonnant ideas.
+It is a treasure trove of original stained glass, and the polygonal chapter house is without peer.
+The city retains its medieval walls and an exceptional quantity of historic buildings.
 Overnight York.